matthewbayne19/talk-to-a-folder/README.md

 - Click **Get Started** on the landing page.
 - Follow the Google authentication flow and **accept all permissions requested** (these are required to access your Drive files for chat).

-### Sample Folder for Testing
+### Testing the App

-- This repository includes a `sample_folder` folder containing example files of supported types.
-- You can upload this folder to your Google Drive and use its link with the app to test the chat and citation features.
-- The sample files cover all supported formats, making it easy to try out the app's capabilities right away.
+- To test the app, use the Gmail account details provided in the submission email.
+This account has access to folders and files suitable for testing all features.
+- https://drive.google.com/drive/folders/19JAVLchtp2Qr-jVtIf3ZDrwwF_LHI3DX — This is the link to the test folder in Google Drive, accessible after authentication.

 ## Design Choices & Features